West Country English: History and origins

 Until the 19th century, the West Country and its dialects were largely protected from outside influences, due to its relative geographical isolation.
 While standard English derives from the Old English Mercian dialects, the West Country dialects derive from the West Saxon dialect, which formed the earliest English language standard.
 Thomas Spencer Baynes claimed in 1856 that, due to its position at the heart of the Kingdom of Wessex, the relics of Anglo-Saxon accent, idiom and vocabulary were best preserved in the Somerset dialect.

-The dialects have their origins in the expansion of Anglo-Saxon into the west of modern-day England, where the kingdom of Wessex (West-Saxons) had been founded in the 6th century.
+The dialects have their origins in the expansion of Old English into the west of modern-day England, where the kingdom of Wessex (West-Saxons) had been founded in the 6th century.
 As the Kings of Wessex became more powerful they enlarged their kingdom westwards and north-westwards by taking territory from the British kingdoms in those districts.
 From Wessex, the Anglo-Saxons spread into the Celtic regions of present-day Devon, Somerset and Gloucestershire, bringing their language with them.
-At a later period Cornwall came under Wessex influence, which appears to become more extensive after the time of Athelstan in the 10th century.
-However the spread of the English language took much longer here than elsewhere.
+At a later period, Cornwall came under Wessex influence, which appears to become more extensive after the time of Athelstan in the 10th century.
+However, the spread of the English language took much longer here than elsewhere.